 Unlocking the Potential of Green CHArcoal in Northern Uganda (UPCHAIN)

-InfoStart date: 1 May, 2022 End date: 30 April, 2026 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 21-02-AAU Countries: Uganda Thematic areas: Climate change, Economic development and value chains, Gender equality, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Copenhagen (UCPH), Denmark Gulu University (GU), Uganda Amuru District, Uganda Adjumani District, Uganda Adjumani Refugee Camp, Uganda Gulu City, Uganda Appropriate Energy Saving Technologies (AEST) LTD, Uganda Pabo Town Council, Uganda Project coordinator: Lone Dirckinck-Holmfeld Total grant: 11,999,489 DKK
+InfoStart date: 1 May, 2022 End date: 30 April, 2026 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 21-02-AAU Countries: Uganda Thematic areas: Climate change, Economic development and value chains, Gender equality, Lead institution: Aalborg University (AAU), Denmark Partner institutions: University of Copenhagen (UCPH), Denmark Gulu University (GU), Uganda Amuru District, Uganda Adjumani District, Uganda Adjumani Refugee Camp, Uganda Gulu City, Uganda Appropriate Energy Saving Technologies (AEST) LTD, Uganda Pabo Town Council, Uganda Project coordinator: Lone Dirckinck-Holmfeld Total grant: 11,999,489 DKK

 Solid fuel cooking, mainly firewood and charcoal, is a major source of carbon emissions, deforestation and respiratory diseases in sub-Saharan Africa but it’s production is also an important economic activity and a major source of employment.
 The UPCHAIN project (Unlocking the Potential of Green Charcoal Innovations to Mitigate Climate Change in Northern Uganda) is researching the development of briquettes, or “green charcoal” based on carbonized agricultural residues as an alternative to firewood and black charcoal.
 Although the production technology and the commercial chains are the same as for producing wooden charcoal, it does not cause deforestation.
 The char produced is mixed with an organic glue, and briquettes are molded either manually or using semi-mechanized production systems.
 The comparative advantages of briquettes usage in terms of costs, quality and employment creation can be exploited through research aimed at stopping deforestation, reducing carbon emissions, reducing smoke-induced health issues, while simultaneously creating local employment.